centreon/centreon/centreon-gorgone/docs/modules/plugins/newtest.md

 4. Get the last status of scenarios from the NMC,

-5. Submit the result to Centreon through "centcore".
+5. Submit the result to Centreon through *centcore*.

 #### Requirements